 A simple way to think of these from a mixing perspective is that the Gain is going to be the sensitivity, and this is usually a "set and forget" setting.

 One reason to not ride the Gain control is that as the Gain increases the noise floor of a signal, i.e. the audible noise of components in the signal chain, increases with it; usually this noise floor is below the threshold of hearing, but, as the Gain is brought up, this noise floor comes with it.

-When relating this to amp settings, the Gain or drive is going to control how hard the incoming signal is hitting the preamp, and this is where "overdrive" comes from as the preamp stage is literally overdriven.
+When relating this to amp settings, the Gain or drive is going to control how hard the incoming signal is hitting the preamp, and this is where the term "overdrive" comes from as the preamp stage is being literally overdriven.